grafana/agent/docs/upgrade-guide.md

 Tempo automatic logging previously assumed that the operator wanted to log to a Loki instance.
-With the addition of an option to log to stdout a new field is required to maintain the old behavior:
+With the addition of an option to log to stdout a new field is required to maintain the old behavior.

 Example old config: